-NBA Rumors: LeBron James Could Be ‘Sentimental Favorite’ To Win MVP If He Didn’t Get Hurt, Says NBA Exec
+NBA Rumors: LeBron James Could’ve Been ‘Sentimental Favorite’ To Win MVP If He Didn’t Get Hurt, Says NBA Exec

-As the NBA Playoffs 2019 draws near, the debate regarding who deserves to win the Most Valuable Player in the 2018-19 NBA season started to get more intense.
+As the 2019 NBA playoffs draw near, the debate regarding who deserves to win the Most Valuable Player award for the 2018-19 NBA season is starting to get more intense.
 As of now, several NBA players are being frequently mentioned to the MVP conversation.
-Per NBA.com, the top-five frontrunners to win the MVP award include Giannis Antetokounmpo of the Milwaukee Bucks, James Harden of the Houston Rockets, Stephen Curry of the Golden State Warriors, Joel Embiid of the Philadelphia 76ers, and Paul George of the Oklahoma City Thunder.
+Per NBA.com, the top five frontrunners to win the MVP award include Giannis Antetokounmpo of the Milwaukee Bucks, James Harden of the Houston Rockets, Stephen Curry of the Golden State Warriors, Joel Embiid of the Philadelphia 76ers, and Paul George of the Oklahoma City Thunder.

 So far, it is still hard to say who will be named as the Most Valuable Player in the 2018-19 NBA season.
-However, according to Ken Berger of Bleacher Report, the MVP conversation might already be over if Los Angeles Lakers superstar LeBron James didn’t suffer a groin injury and missed 18 games.
-One league executive who spoke to Bleacher Report believes that James will be the “sentimental favorite” to win the MVP award if he didn’t get hurt this season.
+However, according to Ken Berger of Bleacher Report, the MVP conversation might already be over had Los Angeles Lakers superstar LeBron James not suffered a groin injury and missed 18 games due to it.
+One league executive who spoke to Bleacher Report believes that James would have been the “sentimental favorite” to win the MVP award if he didn’t get hurt this season.

 “As long as he put up the numbers [this season], you could’ve seen the anti-LeBron bias go the other way,” the league executive said.
 “If he didn’t get hurt and got this Lakers team to the playoffs, he might have been the sentimental favorite.
 There might have been a desire on the part of the media to do right by him and make up for past wrongs.”

-Other league executives shared the sentiment with one of them saying that LeBron James should be the “most valuable player” in the NBA every year.
+Other league executives shared the sentiment with one of them saying that James should be the “most valuable player” in the NBA every year.

 “If the ‘V’ stands for valuable, you can make the case that LeBron is the most valuable player in the league every year, including this year,” the NBA executive said.